veraison/docs/api/endorsement-provisioning/README.md

 # Endorsement Lifecycle Management (ELM) Interface

 This interface can be used for activating/deactivating endorsements provisioned to the verifier.
-It allows using CoSERV base types to define an ELM query that can be used to select endorsements using either (stateful) environments or one or more RIM identifiers.
+It uses the CoSERV base types to define an ELM query that can be used to select endorsements using either (stateful) environments or one or more RIM identifiers.